gbadev-org/tonc/content/asm.md

   </div>
   Actually, ‘`ldrh Rd,=X`’ also seem to work, but these are actually converted into ‘`ldr Rd,=X`’ internally.

 Is that it?
 Well no, but it's enough.
-Remember, THUMB is essentially ARM Lite: it looks similar, but it has lost a lot of substance.
-I'd suggest learning THUMB code in that way too: start with ARM then learn what you can't do anymore.
+Remember, Thumb is essentially ARM Lite: it looks similar, but it has lost a lot of substance.
+I'd suggest learning Thumb code in that way too: start with ARM then learn what you can't do anymore.
 This list gives most of the things you need to know; for the rest, just read at the assembler messages you will get from time to time and learn from the experience.

 ## GAS: the GNU assembler {#sec-gas}